openstack/charm-deployment-guide/deploy-guide/source/app-ovn.rst

 Prerequisites
 ^^^^^^^^^^^^^

+* Ubuntu 22.04 LTS or later

+* Linux kernel >= 5.15

+* Open vSwitch 2.17

+* OVN 22.03

+* OpenStack Yoga or later

-Please refer to the `SR-IOV for networking support`_ section and the `Hardware offloading`_ page for information on hardware and kernel configuration.
+Please refer to the `SR-IOV for networking support`_ section for information on kernel configuration.

 Charm configuration
 ^^^^^^^^^^^^^^^^^^^